rigrergl/nlp_portfolio/README.md

 ## TL:DR
 I am enthusiastic about Natural Language Processing (NLP) and have developed a strong set of skills through my NLP portfolio.
 I have gained experience in various NLP techniques and concepts, including text processing, Part of Speech (POS) tagging, language modeling, web scraping, and deep learning models, to name a few.
 I have also developed my soft skills in presenting experiments and research findings, scheduling, time and project management, and analytical thinking.

 Moving forward, I plan to continue exploring NLP techniques and stay up-to-date with the rapidly changing field by reading research papers and engaging with online communities.
 I am also excited to work on personal projects that apply my NLP skills to real-world problems.
-If you are interested in my skills and experience and have any potential employment opportunities or collaborations, please do not hesitate to reach out to me.
+If you are interested in my skills and experience and have any potential employment opportunities or collaborations, please do not hesitate to reach out to me by filling out this [form](https://forms.gle/Xervef2SmPriGsfm7).

 ## Assignment 0
 Introduction document summarizing historical and current approaches to NLP, as well as a reflection on my personal interest in NLP.